Book Appointment

 A Serum Testosterone Test is a blood test that measures the level of testosterone, a hormone produced by the male testicles and in smaller amounts in women.
 Testosterone plays a vital role in developing male characteristics, such as facial and body hair, a deep voice, and muscle mass.
 It is also involved in the production of red blood cells and the maintenance of bone density.

-About Testosterone Tests
+About Testosterone Test

-Do you need testosterone boosters on the recommendation of your healthcare provider?
-Before that, it is crucial to get a testosterone level test to see if your testosterone levels are normal or are indicative of any abnormalities.
+It is crucial to get a testosterone level test to see if your testosterone levels are normal or are indicative of any abnormalities.
 Read more to understand how you can go about the process.

-Why do I need a Testosterone Test?
+Why Do I Need Testosterone Blood Test?

 It would be best if you got a testosterone level test for the following reasons:

-• To diagnose low testosterone levels, which can cause symptoms such as low sex drive, erectile dysfunction, fatigue, and decreased muscle mass.
+- To diagnose low testosterone levels, which can cause symptoms such as low sex drive, erectile dysfunction, fatigue, and decreased muscle mass.

-• To help identify the cause of infertility in men, usually done via this male hormone test.
+- To help identify the cause of infertility in men, usually done via this male hormone test.

-• To help diagnose and monitor conditions that affect testosterone production, such as pituitary gland disorders or testicular cancer in men.
+- To help diagnose and monitor conditions that affect testosterone production, such as pituitary gland disorders or testicular cancer in men.

-• To monitor testosterone replacement therapy in men, prescribed testosterone supplements that treat low testosterone levels.
+- To monitor testosterone replacement therapy in men, prescribed testosterone supplements that treat low testosterone levels.

 The symptoms for higher or lower testosterone differ in men compared to women.